-Under FERPA, parents or eligible students have the right to consent to disclosure of personally identifiable information contained in the student's education records, except to the extent applicable state or federal law authorize its release without consent.
-Board Regulation R5125.1.1 sets forth when personally identifiable information can be disclosed without parental or eligible student consent.
-One of the exceptions to the prior consent requirement is that personally identifiable information can be disclosed to school officials who have a legitimate educational interest in such records.
-Under Regulation R5125.2, "school officials" is defined as follows:
+Under FERPA, a parent or eligible student must consent to disclosure of information in or from a student record, except to the extent applicable state or federal law authorize its release without consent.
+Board Regulation R5125.2 sets forth when information in or from a student record can be disclosed without parental or eligible student consent.
+One of the exceptions to the prior consent requirement is that information in or from a student record, including a student's personally identifiable information, can be disclosed to school officials who have a legitimate educational interest in such records.
+Under Regulation R5125.1.1.2, "school officials" is defined as follows:

-- School administrators, teachers and counselors who are employed by the Board of Education and who are working directly with students in an administrative, teaching, counseling and/or diagnostic capacity. - Other professional staff members employed by or under contract with the District to perform a special task such as an attorney, auditor, medical consultant, evaluators, psychologists, social workers and therapists whose duties require that they have access to student records. - A person who is employed by the School District's law enforcement unit. - Administrative office staff and clerical personnel who are employed by the Board and whose duties require that they have access to student records for the purpose of processing information for student records. - The members of the Board, the Superintendent of Schools, Deputy and Associate Superintendents and their agent and representatives who are employed by the Board, whose duties pursuant to the general supervision of the school system require access to student records.
+- School administrators, teachers and counselors who are employed by the Board of Education and who are working directly with students in an administrative, teaching, counseling and/or diagnostic capacity. - Other professional staff members employed by or under contract with the District to perform a special task such as an attorney, auditor, medical consultant, evaluators, psychologists, social workers and therapists whose duties require that they have access to student records. - A person who is employed by the School District's law enforcement unit. - Administrative office staff and clerical personnel who are employed by the Board and whose duties require that they have access to student records for the purpose of processing information for student records. - The members of the Board, the Superintendent of Schools, Deputy/Assistant/Associate/Network Superintendents and their agents and representatives who are employed by the Board, whose duties pursuant to the general supervision of the school system require access to student records.

 A "legitimate educational interest" is whether the information in question is required or would be helpful to the official in the performance of his or her duties for, or related to, District business.
-Another exception to the prior consent requirement is when copies of official student records are to be transferred, on request, to officials of another school or school district in which a student enrolls or expects to enroll.
-Upon request, the parent or eligible student will be provided with a copy of the student records that were transferred and upon request will be given an opportunity for a hearing under Regulation R5125.5.
+Another exception to the prior consent requirement is when copies of official student records are to be transferred to officials of another school or school district in which a student enrolls or expects to enroll.
+Upon request, the parent or eligible student will be provided with a copy of the student records that were transferred.